cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing required databases
 **RepeatMasker** can incorporate additional DFam updates.
 [Install these](http://www.repeatmasker.org/RMDownload.html) in your conda installation directory if you wish to use them.
+Make sure your `EukMS` conda environment is still active prior to updating.

 ```
 cd /path/to/miniconda/envs/EukMS/share/RepeatMasker/Libraries/